First Name *

 74. I would like to receive the financial reports more quickly.

-75. I sometimes cringe and want to hide when my employees are talking to customers.
+75. I sometimes cringe and want to hide when my employees are talking to patients.

 76. We get along very nicely without any staff training.